Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Introduction

+By the Lefschetz trace formula, the $\s_n$-equivariant count of points of $\Hh_{g,n}$ is equivalent to the trace of Frobenius on the $\ell$-adic $\s_n$-equivariant Euler characteristic of $\Hh_{g,n}$.
+But this information can also be formulated as traces of Frobenius on the Euler characteristic of some natural local systems $\Vla$ on $\Hh_g$.
+By Theorem 3.2 in \cite{Jonas2} we can use this connection to determine the Euler characteristic, evaluated in the Grothendieck group of absolute Galois modules, of all $\Vla$ on $\Hh_g \otimes \overline{\Q}$ of weight at most~$7$.
+These result are in agreement with the results on the ordinary Euler characteristic and the conjectures on the motivic Euler characteristic of $\Vla$ on $\Hh_3$ by Bini-van der Geer in \cite{Bini-Geer}, the ordinary Euler characteristic of $\Vla$ on $\Hh_{2}$ by Getzler in \cite{G-euler}, and the $\s_2$-equivariant cohomology of $\Hh_{g,2}$ for all $g \geq 2$ by Tommasi in \cite{Orsolathesis}.

-Consider the moduli space of stable $n$-pointed curves of genus $g$.
-If the $\s_n$-equivariant count of points of this space, when considered as a function of the number of elements of the finite field, gives a polynomial, then we can determine the Hodge structure of its individual cohomology groups (see Theorem 3.4 in \cite{Mbar4} which is based on a result of van den Bogaart-Edixhoven in \cite{EB}).
-All curves of genus two are hyperelliptic and hence in Section~\ref{sec-g2} we can apply this theorem to the moduli space of stable $n$-pointed curves of genus $2$ for all $n$ up to seven.
-This computation also gives the Hodge Euler characteristic of the moduli space of smooth $n$-pointed curves of genus $2$ for all $n$ up to seven.
+The moduli stack $\Mmb_{g,n}$ of stable $n$-pointed curves of genus $g$ is smooth and proper, which implies purity of the cohomology.
+If the $\s_n$-equivariant count of points of this space, when considered as a function of the number of elements of the finite field, gives a polynomial, then using the purity we can determine the $\s_n$-equivariant Galois (resp.
+Hodge) structure of its individual $\ell$-adic (resp.
+Betti) cohomology groups (see Theorem 3.4 in \cite{Mbar4} which is based on a result of van den Bogaart-Edixhoven in \cite{EB}).
+All curves of genus~$2$ are hyperelliptic and hence we can apply this theorem to $\Mmb_{2,n}$ for all $n \leq 7$.
 These results on genus $2$ curves are all in agreement with the ones of Faber-van der Geer in \cite{Faber-Geer1} and \cite{Faber-Geer2}.
-Moreover, for $n$ up to three they were previously known by the work of Getzler in \cite{G-2} (see also \cite{Orsolathesis} mentioned above).
+Moreover, for $n \leq 3$ they were previously known by the work of Getzler in \cite[Section 8]{G-2}.